 Later when I started dating as an older teenager, my future husband introduced me to heavy rock.
 I attended concerts by Alice Cooper, Rare Earth, Yes, Queen, Neil Diamond, James Taylor and several more.
 My exposure to this music rounded out my knowledge and love for more and quite different kinds of music.

-To this day Carole King, Carlie Simon, Jimmy Buffet and James Taylor are my favorite musicians to sing along with.
-I still enjoy their melodies and songs and sing out loud when I am driving or in the shower but I still love many of the hymns I grew up with as well.
+To this day Carole King, Carlie Simon, Jimmy Buffet and James Taylor are my favorite musicians to sing along with in the shower or driving.
+I still enjoy their words and melodies.
+But I still love many of the hymns I grew up with as well.

 At an early age I remember a dream that I had about a monster who was in the room with me.
 He grew bigger and bigger and more threatening until the moment I started playing music on the piano.
 He then calmed down and went to sleep.

 I later wondered if this dream was precipitated from my young mind’s interpretation of the quote, or actually the misquote, “Music soothes the savage beast.”
 The actual quote is by William Congreve from 1697, “The Mourning Bride:” An excerpt follows:

 Musick has Charms to sooth a savage Breast,

 To soften Rocks, or bend a knotted Oak.

 And, as with living Souls, have been inform’d,

 By Magick Numbers and persuasive Sound.